marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 In this stage, our team draw our inspiration from continous integration (CI), which has been part of the industry standard of modern development.
 CI services lift the burden of managing the software development lifecycle from the developers by providing a variety of tools for building and testing software applications in an automated and iterative manner.
-Development of bioinformatic pipelines is not muchd ifferent in this regard from regular software systems - it typically mandates many interations as developers try to continuously improve the quality of their workflows as new software versions are released or new variant annotation datases are published.
+Development of bioinformatic pipelines is not much different in this regard from regular software systems - it typically mandates many interations as developers try to continuously improve the quality of their workflows as new software versions are released or new variant annotation datases are published.

 Before the CI, our tests were manually handled and all the builds were performed manually when the developers remembered to perform it.
 This caused to many refactories and hidden bugs that